carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 {: .solution}
 In the next activity, you will work with your group to tease apart the preparation process, separating planning into before- during- and after-the-meeting phases.

-> ## Activity 5 (10 min)
+> ## Activity 5 (15 min)
 > Work together to address the following questions in the Etherpad:
-> 1. Make a list in the Etherpad.
-What kinds of things need to be planned / agreed upon in advance of the workshop?
-(4 min)
+> 1. Think ahead to the meeting(s) you will have with your instructional team to prepare to teach your online workshop.
+What kinds of things do you need to work together to plan or agree upon?
+(5 min)
 > 2. Sort your list!
-(3 min)
+(5 min)
 > - What can be established before the meeting (asynchronously)?
 > - What needs to happen during the meeting?
-> - What can happen as follow-up to the meeting?
+> - What can happen after the meeting (asynchronously)?
-> 3. Draft a meeting agenda (individually or as a group) in the Etherpad (3 min)
+> 3. Draft a meeting agenda (individually or as a group) in the Etherpad (5 min)
 > - Group 5 completes Activity 0
 {: .challenge}